Using Hyperbaric Oxygen Therapy to Address TBI and Concussion

 Contact us if you have any questions about HBOT treatments or would like to explore how the Aviv Medical Program can benefit you or a loved one.

-Hyperbaric Oxygen Therapy (HBOT): 4 Benefits for Athletes
+Hyperbaric Oxygen Therapy (HBOT): Benefits for Athletes

 Athletes are always looking for their next “win,” whether they are at the professional level or a weekend warrior.
 But, in doing so, they also encounter several challenges.
 Fatigue and injuries can seriously damage one’s competitive edge.
 In some cases, an injury or recurring injury forces athletes to abandon their sport entirely.

 In recent years, hyperbaric oxygen therapy (HBOT) has been proven to be an effective way to address injuries, aid in recovery, and improve athletic output—both mentally and physically.
 Even if you’re an amateur athlete who is just passionate about your sport of choice, HBOT is a viable way to take your performance to the next level.
-Learn all about the hyperbaric oxygen therapy benefits for athletes and how you can get started.

 4 Ways Hyperbaric Oxygen Therapy Optimizes Athletic Performance

-There are four main HBOT benefits for athletes.
+There are four main HBOT benefits for athletes

-1. Increased Physical Performance
+1. Increased Energy and Physical Performance

 Studies speak volumes about HBOT’s transformative impact on physical athletic performance:

-2. Improved Mental Clarity
+3. Improved Mental Clarity

 Cognitive performance, which is a foundational focus of the Aviv Medical Program, plays a crucial role in athleticism.
-Intensity, focus, and attention support the physical fundamentals of a sport.
+Intensity, focus, and attention support the physical fundamentals of any sport.
+Research illustrates patients who have undergone HBOT experience improvement in areas such as attention, focus, and information processing speed—all of which contribute to better athletic performance.

 Alon Day, a three-time European NASCAR champion, also benefited from the program.
 Unlike other sports, race car driving is about intense, small motor movements.
 Race car drivers require significant grip strength to control the steering wheel at high speeds.

 Racing requires intense cognitive focus for an extended period.
 This is one area where Day made significant strides.
 Small movements of the hand and foot can make the difference between finishing first or crashing.
+After completing the Aviv Medical Program, Alon achieved measured improvement in cognitive function.

 “There is nothing like it in the world.
 You cannot go to the gym and get the same results.
 When I came over there every morning, I felt like I was a bionic man, being in the hyperbaric chamber at the cutting edge of medicine.
 At the end of the hyperbaric treatment, when the season started, I was at my best.
 I won the championship, and I broke every record.
 In my opinion, this treatment is for whoever needs to be on top of their game.”

-3. Better Sleep
+4. Better Sleep

 Sleep is imperative to restoring the body after a hard workout.
 But sometimes, depending on injuries, daily stressors, and the pressure athletes face, getting consistent quality sleep is easier said than done.
+The good news is that research indicates the cognitive and physical improvements that come with HBOT help improve sleep quality

 When 14-year-old Linden Perry suffered from post-concussion syndrome due to a sports injury, she regained her health and performance through a holistic treatment program—one that entailed HBOT, cognitive, and physical training.
 The personalized treatment plan left Perry more energized and gave her the confidence to continue to excel in her athletic programs.